manisha0209/FINAL-PROJECT---Chatbot/README.md

   Responses.js is basically programmed to  give responses to the text entered by the user accordingly.
   This is all about my Final Project (Chatbot) .
 Hope you will have a fun time intereacting with it :)
 TODO
+  ~ Open the chatbox panel
+  ~ enter "hey"
+  ~ you are good to go